Turn your idea into a real app, no code. Build it with Lovable

 The problem

 Many small Japanese merchants outside major chains remain cash-preferred and are not set up for the QR codes, contactless cards, and mobile wallets foreign tourists expect.
-Owners — often older — find provider comparison, application paperwork, and device setup confusing, and worry about fees.
+Owners, often older, find provider comparison, application paperwork, and device setup confusing, and worry about fees.
 Tourists routinely walk away from cash-only shops, so merchants lose sales from a record visitor wave they're not equipped to capture.

 Why now